 Corticosteroids, such as Prednisone, are usually the first option that comes to mind when thinking of dog allergy treatment.

-These medicines usually work very well and results can be seen very fast.
-For example, the amount of itching and scratching reduces dramatically withing 24 hours of taking Prednisone.
+These medicines usually work very well and can produce fast and good results.
+For example, the amount of itching and scratching reduces dramatically within 24 hours of taking Prednisone.

 In fact, steroids are perhaps one of the most controversial drugs in conventional medicine.

-Many people think that with all the possible side effects, steroids should be avoided at all costs and there is no place for them in veterinary medicine.
+Many people think that with all the possible side effects, we should avoid using steroids at all costs and there is no place for them in veterinary medicine.

 This one-sided way of thinking is of course far from the truth.
 If used correctly (i.e. the right dose, the right patient, the proper length of time), steroids can and do bring relief to dogs with allergies.